 More transit.
 More often.
 For more people.

-These expanded and frequent services are provided through a partnership of Salt Lake City’s Funding Our Future initiative and UTA.
+Improved and more frequent transit is provided through UTA and funded through Salt Lake City’s Funding Our Future initiative.